-What if I told you that adding one simple image to your web page or printed piece could increase the time and attention people pay to your marketing?
+What if I told you that getting attention with images is as simple as adding one image to your web page?
+And that this alone could increase the time and attention people pay to your marketing?

 You’re already spending time writing your web pages, brochures and emails.
 Why spend time on images?